-Our selling, general and administrative expenses increased to
+Our selling, general and administrative expenses decreased to

 Research and development expenses increased to

-During the first quarter of 2018, we reported a net loss of
+During the third quarter of 2018, we reported a net loss of

 2018 Financial Guidance

-Based on our first quarter results and our current outlook for the remainder of 2018, we are announcing a 2018 Ocaliva net sales guidance range of between
+Based on our third quarter results and our current outlook for the remainder of 2018, we are confirming our previously announced 2018 Ocaliva net sales guidance range of between

 Conference Call on

-We are hosting our first quarter 2018 financial results conference call and webcast on
+We are hosting our third quarter 2018 financial results conference call and webcast on

 Intercept is a biopharmaceutical company focused on the development and commercialization of novel therapeutics to treat progressive non-viral liver diseases, including primary biliary cholangitis (PBC), nonalcoholic steatohepatitis (NASH), primary sclerosing cholangitis (PSC) and biliary atresia.
 Founded in 2002 in